terranea/AQQA/components/aq_kg_creation/README.md

     ```bash
     ./create_GADM_RDF.sh
     ```

-3. **Output**: The script will convert the shapefiles into RDF format and save the resulting RDF graph in the specified output path
+The script will convert the shapefiles into RDF format and save the resulting RDF graph in the specified output path

+4. **(Optional): Enrich the GADM RDF files with population data** If you want to enrich your GADM files with population data, you can check out the following notebooks as a starting point:
+- **notebooks/implementation_notebooks/enrich_austrian_gadm_with_population.ipynb**
+- **notebooks/implementation_notebooks/enrich_german_gadmn_with_population.ipyb**
+As this process highly depends on the population data you are using, you will have to adjust the notebooks to fit it to your needs.

 ### Step 3 (Optional): Create RDF files from Sensor Community Air Quality Measurements